Best power meters 2025: pedal and crank-based models reviewed and rated

 The best power meters for cycling will provide important information to help your training; we run through their key features, how to use them and pick the best

-Today, power meters are becoming increasingly popular amongst casual cyclists looking to gain deeper insights into their riding.
-Technological advances have made compatibility with cycling computers, apps, smartwatches and phones, combined with a decrease in cost, power meters far more approachable for non-professionals.
+Today, power meters are becoming increasingly popular among casual cyclists, too, looking to gain deeper insights into their riding.
+Technological advances have made them more compatible with cycling computers, apps, smartwatches, and phones, and a decrease in cost has made them far more approachable for non-professionals.

-In this guide we have tested 8 of the best power meters, assessing them for ease of use, accuracy and consistency.
-The standard out performances are from Favero both for Road and Off-road riding with their Duo and MX-2 Pedals.
-If purchased directly they offer exceptional value with a performance that is way ahead of the leading brands.
+In this guide, we have tested six of the best power meters, assessing them for ease of use, accuracy, and consistency.
+Favero's Duo and MX-2 Pedals offer the standard outperformance for road and off-road riding.
+If purchased directly, they offer exceptional value and performance far ahead of the leading brands.

 The fact that the Favero Assioma power meter pedals are rechargeable puts them a step ahead of Garmin.
 Without considering their accuracy, durability and waterproofing, you don't need to be a genius to work out why they are our favourite power meter pedals.